 In this direction, we come upon another non-native species, the Hottentot-fig from South Africa.

-We come now to the back of the San Mateo Creek/ Lagoon to give you an idea how it is cut off from the Pacific Ocean.
+We come now to the back of the San Mateo Creek/ Lagoon to give you an idea of how it is cut off from the Pacific Ocean.

 I would love to come here during a storm to see how it looks when the Ocean breaches the sand barrier, that would indeed be a sight to behold!